-Rather than wandering haphazardly through the sights of the Czech capital or taking an organised tour, we decided to follow the legacy of the famous King Charles IV – who was born almost exactly 700 years ago.
+Rather than wandering haphazardly through the sights of the Czech capital or taking an organised tour, we decided to follow the legacy of the famous King Charles IV – who was born just over 700 years ago.

 Sounds a bit lame, we know: but Charles IV is considered the father of the Czech nation and his fingerprints are all over Prague.

 Firstly, see a quick video summary of how we did it.

 Photo courtesy Imani and Wikimedia

 Right in the heart of Prague, in the Old Town Square, we found our way to this splendid Early Gothic house, dating to the 13th Century, where the future sovereign was believed born on May 14 in 1316.

 This is one of the most interesting medieval buildings in Prague.
 It now belongs to the City Gallery and various exhibitions and concerts are held there.